 With a moderate climate, an awesome panorama and an economic dynamism, Vancouver is often mentioned among the best places to live in the world.
 Victim of its own success, the city has become the most expensive one to live in Canada.
 Because of an imbalance between the offer and the request, finding a place to live in at a decent price is challenging.

 This is after looking for a shared accommodation I have decided to tackle this issue.
-From this search experience I have kept in mind couple of pain points I wanted to solve:
+From this search experience, I have kept in mind a couple of pain points I wanted to solve:

-- Time, it takes a lot of time to search places matching my expectations
+- Time, it takes a lot of time to search for places matching my expectations

 - Communication, arrange a viewing was complicated because I had to sync my calendar with the one of ad poster